openpaymentseurope/docs/docs/getstarted.md

 ---
 id: getstarted
-title: Get access
+title: Get started
-sidebar_label: Get access
+sidebar_label: Get started
 ---

 To get access to Open Payments's API you need to do the following steps.
 If you only want to test the sandbox environment, step 1-3 is enough.